-All the myths about Greek weddings
+All about Greek weddings

 If you are planning to travel to Greece to tie the knot, you may be interested in knowing more about the traditional Greek weddings.
 There are many traditions and customs related to the ceremony as well as other things that take place before the wedding.
 Here after we present you the most important traditions and customs of Greek weddings.